LT-IntroToAI-SY2526/assignment-1-intro-to-python-1xfan/a1_writeup.md

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?

+I actually have worked with a bit of Python before!
+I learned a bit at CS Scholars at CMU.
+I'm still not too familiar with it so I think this was a nice refresher.
+Compared to Java, it's a lot more lenient and I feel like there's more functions for convenience, compared to Java, which feels like it just has the bare necessities.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.

+I asked "What does XYZ do" a lot for code that I didn't understand and AI elaborated and explained it to me in a simple way.

 3. **What concepts were most challenging?** How did AI help you understand them?

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?

+I learned how I can use AI as a learning tool, asking for practice questions to help give me direction in terms of what I should learn.
+This makes sure I actually understand the material, rather than just having AI do work for me and not learning anything myself.